nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    * reminder -s 10

-:memo:**Note**: A task will turn orange in colour as a reminder that it is due soon when the system date is later than or same as (task's date - DAYS) and earlier than task's date.
+:memo:**Note**: A task will turn orange in colour as a reminder that it is due soon when the system date is later than or the same as (task's date - `DAYS`), and earlier than task's date.

 ### Clearing the screen: `clear`